miguel-a-calles-mba/serverless-policies/policies/DynamoDB/README.md

 ## Basic DynamoDB table

-Use the `DynamoDB Deploy - Base` SID to create a table with the following `serverless.yml` configuration.
+Use the `DynamoDbBaseDeploy` SID to create a table with the following `serverless.yml` configuration.

 ```yaml
 resources: